Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?

-Recent works \citep{egilmez2017graph,kumar2019structured,liu2019block,zhao2019optimization} proposed the $\ell_1$-norm penalized maximum likelihood estimation under Laplacian constrained GGM to learn a graph Laplacian.
-The authors \citet{egilmez2017graph,zhao2019optimization} designed a primal-dual algorithm that introduces additional variables to handle Laplacian structural constraints.
+Recent works \citep{egilmez2017graph,liu2019block,zhao2019optimization} proposed the $\ell_1$-norm penalized maximum likelihood estimation under Laplacian constrained GGM with the goal of learning a sparse graph.
+The authors \citet{egilmez2017graph,zhao2019optimization} designed a primal-dual algorithm that introduces additional variables to handle Laplacian constraints.
 The authors \citet{liu2019block} proposed a block coordinate descent method to solve the optimization problem.
 The authors \citet{kumar2019structured} proposed a $\ell_1$-norm regularized maximum likelihood estimation method with Laplacian spectral constrains to learn structured graphs such as $k$-component graphs.
 More recently, the authors \citet{kumar2019unified} proposed a framework with re-weighted $\ell_1$-norm to learn structured graphs by imposing spectral constraints on graph matrices.
 But, the proposed algorithms in \citep{kumar2019unified,kumar2019structured} have to compute the eigenvalue decomposition in each iteration which is computationally expensive in the high-dimensional regime.
 Note that all the methods mentioned above lack theoretical analysis on estimation error and algorithm convergence rate.
-In this paper, we will show that the $\ell_1$-norm is not effective in promoting sparsity in the Laplacian constrained GGM, and further propose a nonconvex estimator with theoretical guarantees on estimation error.
+In this paper, through theoretical analysis and empirical experiments, we show that the $\ell_1$-norm is not effective in promoting sparsity in the Laplacian constrained GGM, and further propose a nonconvex estimator with theoretical guarantees on the estimation consistency of the precision matrix and the selection consistency of the graph edges.
 The approach of theoretical analysis in this paper may be extended to characterize statistical properties of other estimators under the Laplacian constrained GGM.